psychemedia/storytelling-notes/axe-porridge-stone-soup.md

 The soldier got out a spoon and stirred the water and then tasted it.

 "It will soon be ready," said he.
-"A pity there’s no salt."
+"A pity there's no salt."

 "Oh, I have salt.
 Here, take some."